Hand Tallies for elections and policies;

 Brian Wichman wrote a program to tally Tideman's CPO-STV.
 In Pascal.

-There is also an older simulation of fair-share spending using the Meek's style advanced ballot.
-Version 1.2, August 2004; 133K.
+The lower-resolution version of this participatory budgeting tool may work better on older computers.
+Version 2.0, June 2006, 66K.
+There is also an older simulation of fair-share spending based on the advanced ballot method.
+Version 1.2, August 2004, 133K.

 You may download the Excel version to change the department names and current budgets.
 Then upload it to use on the Web in your own Google account.
 Or use it through a local network where you can give each page a different password.